 You’ve spent the past 9 months preparing for the arrival of your beautiful baby.
 Labor and delivery have come and gone.
 Now it’s time for your 6-week postpartum checkup.
 So much of life after delivery is focused on your new bundle of joy that you can sometimes forget to care for yourself.
-This is exactly why I believe the postpartum appointment is so important to you as a new mom – because it’s all about you!
+This is precisely why I believe the postpartum appointment is so necessary to you as a new mom – because it’s all about you!

 Sure, your provider loves to fawn over your sweet baby, but this appointment is about mom.
 How are YOU doing?
 Self-care is essential to your health and recovery after having a baby, so let this appointment focus on your well-being.